- On Hollywood Boulevard and Walk of Fame

-Surrounding the pool are 60 cabanas that were completely renovated in 2012.
+Surrounding the pool are 60 Cabana rooms.
 However, they can be noisy, depending on how wild the partying becomes; that said, many guests find the proximity to the pool an asset.

 Two restaurants and three bars fuel the party around the clock.

 With both fine and casual dining restaurants as well as poolside food service, guests can eat around the clock at the Roosevelt.
 (Room service is available 24 hours a day too.)
-A poolside bar, a dimly lit cocktail den, modern gaming lounge, vaudeville theater and an exclusive nightclub round out the broad array of food and drink options.
+A poolside bar, a dimly lit cocktail den, and modern gaming lounge round out the broad array of food and drink options.